The annual tax return is a chore for many people. Different cantons have different rules for tax returns.

 In Switzerland, a distinction is made between unlimited and limited tax liability.
 You are subject to unlimited tax liability if you are resident and work in Switzerland for tax purposes.
 Unlimited tax liability also applies to diplomats abroad if they do not pay taxes abroad.

-For individuals who earn income in Switzerland but are not resident for tax purposes, limited tax liability applies.
+Limited tax liability applies to natural persons who earn an income in Switzerland but are not resident for tax purposes.
 Relevant for the limited tax liability in Switzerland is the economic affiliation.
 There are several ways to do this:

 What does the limited income tax liability mean?